-Faculty Small Grants of up to $3,500 provide seed money for larger projects, including those leading to proposals to external funding agencies.
+Faculty Small Grants of up to $5,000 provide seed money for larger projects, including those leading to proposals to external funding agencies.
 These grants may also be used for full-scale but inexpensive projects or parts of projects.
 Allowable expenses include research-related travel, subject payment, supplies, short-term research assistance, and small equipment.
 These grants do not support publication costs, faculty supplemental compensation, or standard equipment (including computers).
-See guidelines for further information.
+See guidelines for further information, including eligibility requirements.

 Pre-doctoral Research Grants

 Up to $500 for PhD and Master's research activities.
 Allowable expenses include research-related travel and expenses, subject payment, supplies, and small equipment.
 Students may be awarded only one Pre-doctoral Research Grant; prior awardees are not eligible.
-See guidelines for further information.
+GIDP students should contact Beth Stahmer to determine eligibility.
+See guidelines for further information, including all eligibility requirements.

 Dissertation Research Grants

 Up to $2,000 for graduate students who have advanced to PhD candidacy and who require funding to conduct their dissertation research.
 Allowable expenses include research-related travel and expenses, subject payment, supplies, and small equipment.
 Students may be awarded only one Dissertation Research Grant; prior awardees are not eligible.
-See guidelines for further information.
+GIDP students should contact Beth Stahmer to determine eligibility.
+See guidelines for further information, including all eligibility requirements.

-All awardees must report on their expenditures and activities after the end of funding period.
-The Qualtrics report for FY2016-2017 will be available in late August.
-Please check back at that time.
+All awardees must report on their expenditures and activities via a Qualtrics report after the end of the funding period.

-If you have any questions about SBSRI's funding, contact Beth Stahmer before submitting a proposal or a report.
+If you have any questions about SBSRI's funding contact Beth Stahmer, Director SBSRI, before submitting a proposal or a report.